The ATOM Report: Measuring the Open Language Model Ecosystem: Q2 2026 Top Downloaded Models by Category

-We include the top 10 models per size category as used for the construction of the Relative Adoption Metric (RAM), as documented in Sec.~\ref{sec:ram-method}.
-Download counts are as of late March 2026.
+We include the top 10 downloaded models per size category from the 2026-Q2 RAM candidate pools, as documented in Sec.~\ref{sec:ram-method}.
+The production API uses a reviewed top-20 candidate pool and computes the 10th-place cutoff separately for each days-since-release checkpoint.
+Download counts in this table are from the 2026-Q2 RAM baseline snapshot on May 23, 2026.

 \begin{small}